brown-ccv/react-aframe-volume-renderer/README.md

 * Init: Sets the initial state of the entity.
 Also, It loads the shaders and transfer functions.
 * Tick: check for events in the vr controllers to produce real time interaction with the data.

-There is another component:

-    AFRAME.registerComponent("my-buttons-check",

-Attached to the html controller tag:

-    <a-mixin id="controller-right" mixin="pointer"
-                 vive-controls="hand: right" oculus-touch-controls="hand: right"
-                 windows-motion-controls="hand: right"
-                 gearvr-controls daydream-controls oculus-go-controls my-buttons-check>

-It acts as an event listener when the user presses the grip button in order to clip the data.
-The state of this component is queried by the ‘myLoader’ component in the ‘tick’ function, producing the desired effect on screen (clipping).

-    material.uniforms.clipping.value = this.controllerHandler.el.getAttribute('my-buttons-check').clipPlane;

 #### Structure of the project